2025 Formula One World Championship: In-season changes

 Yuki Tsunoda (left) moved from Racing Bulls to Red Bull Racing from the Japanese Grand Prix onwards, switching with Liam Lawson.
 Franco Colapinto (right) replaced Jack Doohan at Alpine from the Emilia Romagna Grand Prix onwards.

 Following the Chinese Grand Prix, Liam Lawson was demoted to Racing Bulls, with Yuki Tsunoda making his debut for Red Bull Racing at the subsequent Japanese Grand Prix.
+The move came after analysis of Lawson's performance across the opening two rounds and testing showed that he was not performing to a high enough level.